When Do Dogs Stop Growing?

 Be sure to consult a vet if you notice any concerning symptoms like lethargy or loss of appetite.
 However, don’t worry too much about feeding your aging friend less food; most seniors naturally eat less as they age, so you won’t have to worry about underfeeding him.

-Just make sure he gets plenty of exercises every day.
-Just like humans, dogs can benefit from regular exercise even if they aren’t raring to go all day long.
+Just make sure he gets plenty of exercise every day.
+Like humans, dogs can benefit from regular exercise even if they aren’t raring to go all day.

 Are Some Dog Breeds Slower to Mature Than Others?